sciactive/nymphjs/packages/nymph/README.md

 ## Drivers

 To use Nymph, you need a database driver.
-Nymph provides a [MySQL driver](../driver-mysql/README.md) and a [SQLite3 driver](../driver-sqlite3/README.md).
+Nymph.js provides a [MySQL driver](../driver-mysql/README.md), a [PostgreSQL driver](../driver-postgresql/README.md), and a [SQLite3 driver](../driver-sqlite3/README.md).
+They all provide the exact same functionality.

 ## Usage

+The default export is an instance of the `Nymph` class.
+It's provided for convenience.

 Here's an overview: